 Baking

 Roll up the dough and cut it into 12 cinnamon rolls by using dental floss.
-Arrange the rolls evenly on the baking sheet and bake for 25 minutes at 375.
-(There is no second rise time because the rolls rise while they’re baking.)
+Arrange the rolls evenly on the baking sheet.
+Let them rise until puffy (sea level).
+For high altitude baking, no second rise is needed because they rise enough in the oven.
+Bake for 25 minutes at 375.

 Let the cinnamon rolls cool to warm before frosting them.